faultyagatha/go/design-patterns/design-patterns.md

 - both abstraction and implementation can exist as hierarchies
 - stronger form of incapsulation
 - can result in a cascading set of methods on a Bridge when many objects are introduced

+8. `Composite`:
+- objects use other objects' fields/methods via embedding
+- composition allows for making compound objects
+- composite design is used to treat both single and composite objects uniformly